Dolly Varden trout: Subspecies

+The angayukaksurak char (formerly Salvelinus anaktuvukensis) of northern Alaska was described as a distinct species on morphological grounds by Morrow in 1973, but the concept of a separate species status was soon refuted, even by Morrow himself.
+Further genetic studies have also failed to distinguish this fish from the more widespread Dolly Varden trout (Salvelinus malma malma), and it is now considered to represent natural variation within that subspecies.

 Origin of common name "Dolly Varden"

 The first recorded use of the name "Dolly Varden" was applied to members of S. confluentus caught in the McCloud River in northern California in the early 1870s.
 In his book Inland Fishes of California, Peter B. Moyle recounts a letter sent to him on March 24, 1974, from Valerie Masson Gomez:

 In 1874, Livingston Stone, a naturalist working for the U.S. government, wrote of this fish:

 Although the name "Dolly Varden" was originally given to the bull trout of the McCloud River, bull trout (S. confluentus) and Dolly Varden trout (S. malma) were considered the same species (S. malma) until 1978.
 Thus the common name "Dolly Varden" gained acceptance for S. malma for over 100 years.
 Additionally, the Arctic char (S. alpinus) and Russian subspecies have been referred to as Dolly Varden.
 It is known as belyi golets in Russian.

 Description

 The back and sides are olive green or muddy gray, shading to white on the belly.
 The body has scattered pale yellow or pinkish-yellow spots.
 There are no black spots or wavy lines on the body or fins.
 Small red spots are present on the lower sides.
 These are frequently indistinct.
 The fins are plain and unmarked except for a few light spots on the base of the caudal fin rays.
 S. malma is extremely similar in appearance to the bull trout (S. confluentus) and Arctic char (S. alpinus), so much so that they are sometimes referred to as "native char" without a distinction.